RinaYuWorkStation/JAVA-WORK-SAMPLE/README.md

-# JAVA-WORK-SAMPLE
+# Multi-process Resource Allocation Simulation
-For viewing of recruiters.
 This is a multi-process resource allocation simulation of low level operating system using FIFO and Banker's Algorithm

 To run, download files